 Start with the live gold price

 Before you sell anything, check the current gold price.
-On March 31, 2026, gold is trading around $4,574 per troy ounce, and silver is around $72 to $73 per troy ounce depending on the feed and time of day.
-That number moves all day, so do not treat it like a fixed sticker price.
+Gold and silver both trade at historically high levels right now, but the exact number moves all day depending on the feed and the time of day.
+So do not treat it like a fixed sticker price.

 If you already read our post on how much 1 oz of gold is worth, you know that the spot price is just the starting line.
 Nobody is handing you full 24K spot price for a tangled 14K bracelet.
 Your actual payout depends on how much real gold is inside the piece.